 Apparently, the first use of a symbol originated representing romance from Greek mythology.
-The small, white bird was associated with Aphrodite, the goddess of love (known in Roman mythology as Venus).
+The small, white bird was associated with Aphrodite, the mythical goddess of love.

 North American Indians used it in their poetry.
 “A Spirit called the Manito always watches over the Indians.
 He is glad when they are brave.
 If they are cowardly, he is angry”.
-He views none aggression as a timid negative opposed to bravery and will not tolerate it.
+He views none aggression as a timid negative as opposed to the bravery of individuals and will not tolerate it.

 Jesus and the Holy Spirit

 All four accounts of Jesus’ life refer to the baptism of Jesus by John at the Jordan River (Matthew 3:16; Mark 1:10; Luke 3:22; John 1:32).
 Luke says, “And the Holy Spirit came down in bodily a shape, like a dove on Him.”
 The Holy Spirit is a spirit, He is not visible to mankind and the dove is what God chose to identify Him on earth.
 Heaven acknowledged Jesus with favor as John’s testified to see the dove of heaven.
-Peace and favor are the nature of Heavens Kingdom functioning on earth.
+Peace and favor are the nature of Heaven’s Kingdom functioning on earth.

 Noah’s Ark story singled out the dove and an olive branch.
 The Dove and olive branch were used symbolically by early Christians and then eventually became a worldwide peace symbol, popularized by Pablo Picasso after World War 2.